rosskgraham/DataFrameValidator/README.md

 ```

 ## Possible Enhancements
-- Redirect failing rows to quarantine for inspection
 - Prettify the report output, add a UI
 - Persist validation results so that changes in quality over time can be observed
 - Autofix validation fails where possible and appropriate?